AdaCore/gnatstudio/docs/users_guide/main_window.rst

 filters to reduce the amount of information displayed on the screen by only displaying those lines matching the filter.

-If you click on the left icon of the filter, GPS brings up a popup menu to allow you to configure the filter:
+If you click on the left icon of the filter, GNAT Studio brings up a popup menu to allow you to configure the filter:

 * Use the first three entries to choose the search algorithm (full text match, regular expression, or fuzzy matching).
 These modes are similar to